logichub/brande-help-center/section-10-help/get-support.md

 **Try Alternatives**
 If there's a workaround, use it to keep working.
 Example: If the calendar is slow, use the Projects list view temporarily.

-**Check System Status**
-[NEEDS REVIEW: whether there's a status page showing app uptime and incidents]

-If the app is down, check the status page.
-Don't submit a ticket if the app is undergoing maintenance.

 **Provide More Information**
 If you think of additional details, add a comment to your ticket (don't open a new one).
 This helps support help you faster.

 ## Following Up on Your Ticket

-**Check Ticket Status**
-[NEEDS REVIEW: whether users can check ticket status online]

-You might be able to:
-1. Go to **/support**
-2. Look for **"My Tickets"** or **"Support History"**
-3. See the status of your tickets

 **Respond to Support Messages**
 Support will email you updates and questions.
 Reply to the email to continue the conversation.